 The Energy Clustering Events started during the UNI-SET project and aim to bring together institutional and research leaders to discuss the strategic role of universities in reaching the objective of a sustainable, low-carbon European society.
 Other events include workshops, webinars and meetings – often organised in collaboration with partner organisations - in Brussels and throughout Europe.
 All events are based on the platform’s main focus areas.

-Hosted by Durham, UK
+Hosted by Durham University, Durham, UK

 The first “Energy & Environment Clustering Event”, hosted by Durham Energy Institute at Durham University and facilitated by the EUA Energy & Environment Platform, will focus on the need for new skills and knowledge for the energy and climate transition.
 It will also highlight the crucial mindset change needed to increase efficiency in the use of raw materials and reduce harmful emissions.
 The concept of the circular economy and the important role of consumers will be addressed.